 While many in the prepping community will say that you should never use a freezer, I actually suggest using the freezer as part of your long-term food storage plan.
 I think using the tools that we have can help extend our food reserves for many different kinds of emergencies and better prepare our family with good wholesome foods when the price is good to help save money.

 However, in doing so, you must have a backup plan as to how you will handle the eventual power outage that comes with severe storms, freak accidents, and the occasional door left open by your child who snuck an ice cream cone when you weren’t looking.

-We’re going to take this in 3 phases of Freezer Safety – Before, During, and After and discuss a little on them.
+So. we’re going to take this in 3 phases of Freezer Safety – Before, During, and After and discuss a little on them.

 FREEZER SAFETY TIPS – BEFORE THE OUTAGE

-Preparing your freezer for the power outage doesn’t have to be scary or hard.
-A few steps can save you a lot of heartache later.
+First of all, preparing your freezer for the power outage doesn’t have to be scary or hard.
+A few steps can save you a lot of heartaches later.

 Set your freezer to 0° F

 Knowing that there will be a problem is key here – setting your freezer to a colder level will give you a longer period afterward to keep your food safe.
 You can return it to your normal setting once the emergency has passed.

 Stock your freezer with ice

-Fill empty 2-liter soda bottles or water jugs or even good zip top bags (I would double bag the freezer bags) with water and set them into dead spaces in your freezer.
-Not only will this help keep your freezer working efficiently all the time, it gives you a buffer when the power goes out.
-You’ve got a ready made cooler.
+Fill empty 2-liter soda bottles, water jugs, or even good zip-top bags (I would double bag the freezer bags) with water and set them into dead spaces in your freezer.
+Not only will this help keep your freezer working efficiently all the time, but it also gives you a buffer when the power goes out.
+You’ve got a ready-made cooler.
 Plus, it’s another hidden source of drinkable water in the case of an emergency.